MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 - Move the appliance VM back to its original location and ensure RBAC credentials are updated for the location change.
 - Create a resource with the same name, then move Arc resource bridge to that new resource.
 - For Arc-enabled VMware, [run the Arc-enabled VMware disaster recovery script](../vmware-vsphere/disaster-recovery.md).
-The script will delete the appliance, deploy a new appliance, and reconnect the appliance with the previously deployed custom location, cluster extension, and Arc-enabled VMs.
+The script deletes the appliance, deploys a new appliance, and reconnects the appliance with the previously deployed custom location, cluster extension, and Arc-enabled VMs.
 - Delete and [redeploy the Arc resource bridge](../vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script.md).

 ### Insufficient privileges

-When deploying or upgrading the resource bridge on VMware vCenter, you might see an error similar to:
+When you deploy or upgrade the resource bridge on VMware vCenter, you might see an error similar to:

 `{  ""code"": ""PreflightcheckError"", ""message"": ""{\n  \""code\"": \""InsufficientPrivilegesError\"",\n  \""message\"": \""The provided vCenter account is missing required vSphere privileges on the resource 'root folder (MoRefId: Folder:group-d1)'.
 Missing privileges: [Sessions.ValidateSession].  add the privileges to the vCenter account and try again.
 To review the full list of required privileges, go to https://aka.ms/ARB-vsphere-privilege.\""\n }`

-When deploying Arc resource bridge, you provide vCenter credentials.
+When you deploy Arc resource bridge, you provide vCenter credentials.
 Arc resource bridge stores these vCenter credentials locally to interact with vCenter.
 To resolve the missing privileges issue, the vCenter account used by the resource bridge needs the following privileges in VMware vCenter:

 **Datastore**: